manuelmarcano22/muse2016/Documents/Logs/WorkLog/worklog.md

 - [ ] How taskset and OMP_NUM_THREAD work.
 Different numbers?

 - [ ] BADPIX_TABLE in flat?
 It is optional and says: "The use if a bad pixel table may actually degrade the tracing solution if it contains bad colums.

+- [ ] Where to find DPR TYPE WAVE for the wavelength calibration.
+They should be in MUSE calibration template.

 ### Python